KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 .. warning::
     **Cross navigation only for technical users**

     Due to the fact that parameters can only be managed by a technical user the cross navigation cannot be implemented by the final user.

 For this purpose, you must activate **Enable cross navigation** flag and select the destination document through the list of cross navigation definition.
 This last flag is optional.
 If you select a cross navigation definition, when you launch the cross navigation it will go to the document of arrival directly.
-If the cross navigation definition is not defined, then when you launch the Chart widget cross navigation will be shown a pop up (refer to Figure below) with the list of cross navigation definition that exist for this cockpit.
+If the cross navigation definition is not defined, then when you launch the chart widget cross navigation will be shown a pop up (refer to figure below) with the list of cross navigation definition that exist for this cockpit.

 .. _crossnavmultchoice:
 .. figure:: media/image150.png